mpicione/picione-portfolio/Call Center Manager Portfolio/Business Projects/Design Thinking Workshop/README.md

 #### Interviews

 The next part of understanding the customer experience (CX) was performing Interviews to gain an understanding of and help empathize with our target users.
+We had the opportunity to meet with real customers who had expressed interest in prepaid wireless service.
+While I do not have the interview results, or the personas we developed from them, I can demonstrate the process we followed.

 During interviews we focused on understanding several key factors, asking follow up questions if necessary to better understand and empathize with them: